gabrielrezzonico/dogsandcats/capstone_report.md

 The tecnique of data augmentation was also used during the training step.
 During this step of data augmentation, the tecniques used where to flip the images orizontally.
 Shear and zoom with an angle of 0.2 radians was also used.

+### Process

+The process used to transfer the learned features of the CNN to the new domain is the same for every pre-trained CNN.
+The main steps are explained bellow:

+1. Create the model's network architecture and load the weight file.
+In this step we are not going to create the "classification" head of the original network, only the CNN layers are created.
+All these layers are set to be NON trainable.

+2. On top of the network created in the step one, a small Fully Connected Network was connected with the objective to classified the images.

+3. We feed our complete network we the images from the Cats and Dogs data set.
+The CNN uses its weights to computed pre-learned useful feature.
+The FCN receives these "features" computed by the pre-trained CNN and try to use this features to predict iamge in the new domain.

+We repeat these process by several epochs.

+4. Once we have our FCN classifier fully trained, we set the last layers of the CNN to be "trainable".
+Set the learning rate to a lower value and feed the complete network.
+This way we slightly modify the weights of the last layers of the CNN to be tuned with the new dataset.

 ### Implementation